Bachelor of Science – Forestry

 Honors College Research Project

 Trull, Wyatt W., "Comparing changes in fuel loading, tree regeneration, and forest structure in once- and twice-burned mixed-conifer forests with a before-after-control-impact case study in the Bob Marshall Wilderness" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 127.

 © Copyright 2017 Wyatt W. Trull